bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 ---
 layout: post
-title: Shell into an AWS EC2 Instance in a Browser by using System Manager
+title: Shell into an Ubuntu instance on EC2 from a browser using AWS System Manager
 ---
 This post describes how to create a shell session into an Ubuntu instance on EC2 using AWS System Manager.
 No SSH client needed.

-You can use AWS System Manager to create an ssh-like shell session to an instance using only a browser.
+You can use [AWS System Manager](https://aws.amazon.com/systems-manager/) to create an ssh-like shell session to an instance using only a browser.
 No local SSH client is needed, and you can configure and use these sessions using only a browser.
 You also don't need to open port 22 on the instance!

-The session is created through the Systems Manager Agent (SSM Agent) installed on the instance, plus applying one Policy (AmazonSSMManagedInstanceCore) either at launch time or later to the instance.
-Ubuntu AMIs EC2 already include the SSM Agent, so it's extremely easy.
+The session interacts with the instance using the Systems Manager Agent (SSM Agent) installed on the instance.
+Since that agent is pre-installed on Ubuntu AMIs on EC2, all you need to do is apply one IAM Policy (AmazonSSMManagedInstanceCore) to the instance to let you create sessions from the browser.

 ## Create an IAM Role with SSM permissions
 * Login to the AWS Management Console.